Reference architectures

 Standalone (non-HA)

-For environments serving 2,000 or fewer users, we generally recommend a standalone approach by deploying a non-highly available single or multi-node environment.
-With this approach, you can employ strategies such as automated backups for recovery to provide a good level of RPO / RTO while avoiding the complexities that come with HA.
+For environments serving 2,000 or fewer users, we recommend a standalone approach by deploying a non-HA, single or multi-node environment.
+With this approach, you can employ strategies such as automated backups for recovery.
+These strategies provide a good level of recovery time objective (RPO) or recovery point objective (RTO) while avoiding the complexities that come with HA.

-With standalone setups, especially single node environments, there are various options available for installation and management including the ability to deploy directly via select cloud provider marketplaces that reduce the complexity a little further.
+With standalone setups, especially single node environments, various options are available for installation and management.
+The options include the ability to deploy directly by using select cloud provider marketplaces that reduce the complexity a little further.

 High Availability (HA)